rustinphares/pdf2htmlEXwiki/FAQ.md

 ## Feature Commission

+ - Proposed a feature and price
- - Send me an email about the proposed feature and price
+   - Send me an email
+   - OR file a new Issue on GitHub
- - Or comment on the feature requests in the issue list
+   - OR comment on an existing feature request
  - I will confirm before I start to implement

 ## I cannot compile it!